DrakeMP2004/Uni-Projects/README.md

 - Web Development Intern
 - IT Support Intern

-I’m eager to contribute to a team where I can learn quickly and build production-quality software.
+I’m eager to contribute to a team where I can learn quickly and build quality services.

 ---